Canada's path to biosimilar adoption and healthcare accessibility: insights from British Columbia

 • ADHD medications for patients over 19 years old

 Health Canada regulates biosimilars, ensuring over a decade of proven safety and efficacy.
-Studies since the 2019 launch of BC’s Biosimilars Initiative show that patients transitioning to biosimilars experience health outcomes comparable to those on reference biologics.
+Studies since the 2019 launch of BC’s Biosimilars Initiative show that patients transitioning to biosimilars experience health outcomes comparable to those on reference biologicals.
 The initiative's report confirms biosimilars' cost-effectiveness without compromising patient care.
 Monitoring metrics such as physician visits, emergency room visits, hospitalizations, and medication use indicate similar health outcomes for patients switching to biosimilars.

 BC PharmaCare's pioneering effort in 2019 inspired 11 other Canadian jurisdictions to adopt similar initiatives, with over 40,000 individuals in BC making the switch by 2024.
 As of 13 June 2024, BC PharmaCare covers 33 biosimilars, including:

-1. Infliximab (Inflectra, Renflexis, Avsola: For various inflammatory conditions
+1. Infliximab (Inflectra, Renflexis, Avsola: for various inflammatory conditions

-2. Filgrastim (Grastofil, Nypozi, Nivestym): For neutropenia
+2. Filgrastim (Grastofil, Nypozi, Nivestym): for neutropenia

-3. Etanercept (Brenzys, Erelzi): For arthritis and psoriasis
+3. Etanercept (Brenzys, Erelzi): for arthritis and psoriasis

-4. Insulin glargine (Basaglar, Semglee): For diabetes
+4. Insulin glargine (Basaglar, Semglee): for diabetes

-5. Rituximab (Ruxience, Truxima, Riximyo): For autoimmune diseases
+5. Rituximab (Ruxience, Truxima, Riximyo): for autoimmune diseases

-6. Adalimumab (Abrilada, Amgevita, Hadlima, Hulio, Hyrimoz, Idacio, Simlandi, Yuflyma): For inflammatory conditions
+6. Adalimumab (Abrilada, Amgevita, Hadlima, Hulio, Hyrimoz, Idacio, Simlandi, Yuflyma): for inflammatory conditions

-7. Insulin lispro (Admelog): For diabetes
+7. Insulin lispro (Admelog): for diabetes

-8. Insulin aspart (Trurapi, Kirsty): For diabetes
+8. Insulin aspart (Trurapi, Kirsty): for diabetes

-9. Enoxaparin (Elonox, Elonox HP, Inclunox, Inclunox HP, Noromby, Noromby HP, Redesca, Redesca HP): For thromboembolism
+9. Enoxaparin (Elonox, Elonox HP, Inclunox, Inclunox HP, Noromby, Noromby HP, Redesca, Redesca HP): for thromboembolism

-10. Ustekinumab (Jamteki): For arthritis and psoriasis
+10. Ustekinumab (Jamteki): for arthritis and psoriasis

-This strategic move towards biosimilars has resulted in considerable cost savings, ensuring the sustainability and enhancement of B.C.’s public drug coverage system
+This strategic move towards biosimilars has resulted in considerable cost savings, ensuring the sustainability and enhancement of BC’s public drug coverage system

 Related articles